 Assists and supports online program development and delivery

+Meetings

+The UFLC meets regularly during the Fall and Spring terms, typically 2 hours per week.
+Members may need to commit extra time to work teams and decision-making during the Summer term.
+Regular participation by all members in UFLC meetings is essential to shared governance of the delivery of the academic curriculum.

+Budget

 UFLC budget is held within the Office of Teaching and Learning’s budget as a separate index.
 The UFLC manages the funds for quality reviews and marketing of online programs.

 Ratification